FarronF/limerick-council-meetings/meetings/2018/04/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 21st March 2018.md

 Councillor Teskey questioned why the €25,000,000 revenue for motor tax that was

-collected in Limerick cannot be returned to Limerick to use better quality materials to--- 6
+collected in Limerick cannot be returned to Limerick to use better quality materials to
+---
+6

 improve the road conditions.
 Members agreed that this money needs to be spent on